-Number of Shots Approx. 200
+Number of Shots Approx. 230

-Eco Mode On Approx. 255
+Eco Mode On Approx. 310

-Movie Reco rding Time1 Approx. 55 minutes
+Movie Reco rding Time1 Approx. 1 hour

-Continuous Shooting2 Approx. 1 hour, 45 minutes
+Continuous Shooting2 Approx. 1 hour, 50 minutes

 Playba ck Time Approx. 5 hours

-^{1} Time under default camera settings, when normal operations are performed, such as shooting, pausing, turning the camera on and off, and zooming.
+\1 Time under default camera settings, when normal operations are performed, such as shooting, pausing, turning the camera on and off, and zooming.

-- The number of shots that can be taken is based on measurement guidelines of the Camera & Imaging Products Association (CIPA). - Under some shooting conditions, the number of shots and recording time may be less than mentioned above. - · Number of shots/time with a fully charged battery pack.
+- \2Time available when shooting the maximum movie length (until recording stops automatically) repeatedly. - The number of shots that can be taken is based on measurement guidelines of the Camera & Imaging Products Association (CIPA). - Under some shooting conditions, the number of shots and recording time may be less than mentioned above. - · Number of shots/time with a fully charged battery pack.

-Number of Shots Approx. 200
+Number of Shots Approx. 210

-Eco Mode On Approx. 260
+Eco Mode On Approx. 280

 Movie Reco rding Time1 Approx. 50 minutes

 Continuous Shooting2 Approx. 1 hour, 40 minutes

 Playba ck Time Approx. 4 hours

-- 1 Time under default camera settings, when normal operations are performed, such as shooting, pausing, turning the camera on and off, and zooming. - 2 Time available when shooting the maximum movie length (until recording stops automatically) repeatedly. - The number of shots that can be taken is based on measurement guidelines of the Camera & Imaging Products Association (CIPA). - Under some shooting conditions, the number of shots and recording time may be less than mentioned above. - · Number of shots/time with a fully charged battery pack.
+\1 Time under default camera settings, when normal operations are performed, such as shooting, pausing, turning the camera on and off, and zooming.

+- The number of shots that can be taken is based on measurement guidelines of the Camera & Imaging Products Association (CIPA). - Under some shooting conditions, the number of shots and recording time may be less than mentioned above. - Number of shots/time with a fully charged battery pack.

-^{2} Time available when shooting the maximum movie length (until recording stops automatically) repeatedly.
+\2Time available when shooting the maximum movie length (until recording stops automatically) repeatedly.

-Contents ← Chapter Contents
+← Contents ← Chapter Contents 210